Learn how to make this wood pallet heart decor for Valentine’s Day! This is the perfect easy project for rustic or farmhouse decor.

 Let dry before hanging!
 Mine came with a little twine hanger, but you could hang it with any kind of ribbon or string.
 Doesn’t it look cute?

-If you enjoyed this wood heart project, I’d love for you to take a peek at these other ideas:
+If you enjoyed this wood heart project, let me know in the comments!
+I’d also love for you to take a peek at these other ideas: